rrathle/rehabconnect-backend-postgres/README.md

-Project: RehabConnect - Patient Progress Tracker
+// Project: RehabConnect - Patient Progress Tracker

-Backend: Java + Spring Boot
+// Backend: Java + Spring Boot

-# RehabConnect Backend
+# RehabConnect Backend – Java + Spring Boot + PostgreSQL

 A backend service for logging and tracking physical therapy sessions.
 Built with Java + Spring Boot and designed to be deployed on AWS (Lambda + API Gateway + Cognito) with support for relational or NoSQL databases.

+---

 ## Features
 - Patients can log daily rehab activities